KyleLemma/CSE321-Project-3_Fridge-Monitor-System/CSE321_project3_kylelemm_main.md

 -------------------
 About
 -------------------
-Project Description: Creation of a Fridge Monitoring System to monitor live temperature and humidity to make sure the refrigerated stays ideal for keeping food safe and not wasted
+Project Description: Creation of a Fridge Monitoring System to monitor live temperature and humidity to make sure the refrigerated stays ideal for keeping perishable food safe and not wasted

 Contribitor List: Kyle Lemma